Camp Anderson (2) |

 A temporary Federal infantry and cavalry post.

-An Army post also known as Camp on Eel River.
+A CA Volunteer post also known as Camp on Eel River.
 Originally intended to replace Fort Humboldt, the garrison was ordered to withdraw back to that post in April 1862.
-(NOTE: Conflicting reports of the date of final abandonment: 1862, 1863, or 1866).
+The military reservation was formally abandoned after 1863, possibly as late as 1866.
+No remains.

 (1863 - 1865), near Weott

-A CA Mountaineer post on the Eel River, three miles east of Dyerville.
+A CA Mountaineer post on the south bank of the Eel River, about three miles southeast of Dyerville.
+It protected the mail route between Hydesville and Long Valley.

 (1862), near Honeydew ?